hghjb55/android_device_oplus_holi/README.md

-# Android device tree for qti Holi for arm64 (holi)
+# Android device tree for OPPO A1 5G for arm64 (holi)

 ```
 #